-- (a) have a committee or committees to oversee risk, each of which: - (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or
+- (a) have a committee or committees to oversee risk, each of which: - (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose:

-(b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+- (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.

 The Company believes it is not of the size to justify having an Audit and Risk Management Committee.
-Accordingly, the Board will comprise the Audit and Risk Management Committee pursuant to the Audit and Risk Management Committee Charter set out in Appendix F of the Corporate Governance Policies until such time as the size of the Company and the number of Directors increases, upon which the Company will establish a separate Audit and Risk Management Committee.
+Accordingly, the Board will comprise and carry out the duties that would ordinarily be carried out by the Audit and Risk Management Committee pursuant to the Audit and Risk Management Committee Charter set out in Appendix F until such time as the size of the Company and the number of Directors increases, upon which the Company will establish a separate Audit and Risk Management Committee.